scossin/iamsystem_python/docs/source/matcher.rst

         # Acute Respiratory Distress Syndrome	7 42	acute respiratory distress syndrome
         # diarrrhea	47 56	diarrrhea

-Have a look at :ref:`annotation:Annotation's format`.
+The matcher outputs a list of :ref:`annotation:Annotation`.
-To add attributes to words, create a :ref:`api_doc:Keyword` subclass.
+To add attributes, create a :ref:`api_doc:Keyword` subclass.
-The :ref:`api_doc:Term` class shown below associates a unique identifier with each word.
+The :ref:`api_doc:Term` class shown below associates a unique identifier to each label.

 With a list of terms
 ^^^^^^^^^^^^^^^^^^^^